-Data source: U.S. Environmental Protection Agency, MARPOL Annex VI and the Act To Prevent Pollution From Ships (APPS); International Maritime Organization, In Focus: Sulfur 2020-cutting Sulphur dioxide emissions; Electronic Code of Federal Regulations, Part 80-Regulations of Fuels and Fuel Additives, item 80.520 Motor Vehicle Diesel Fuel Standards and Requirements; S&P Global, Platts, Specifications Guide, Americas Refined Oil Products, 2020; U.S. Energy Information Administration, Office of Energy Analysis, analyst judgment

-^a American Petroleum Institute

-^b The Liquid Fuels Market Module uses 10 parts per million (ppm) for CARB (California Air Resources Board) diesel at the refinery to ensure sulfur contamination does not cause the specification to exceed 15 ppm at the market point. ^c -- = not applicable
+Source: U.S. Environmental Protection Agency, MARPOL Annex VI and the Act To Prevent Pollution From Ships (APPS); International Maritime Organization, In Focus: Sulfur 2020 - cutting Sulphur dioxide emissions; Electronic Code of Federal Regulations, Part 80-Regulations of Fuels and Fuel Additives, item 80.520 Motor Vehicle Diesel Fuel Standards and Requirements; S&P Global, Platts, Specifications Guide, Americas Refined Oil Products, 2020; U.S. Energy Information Administration, Office of Energy Analysis, analyst judgment a American Petroleum Institute b The LFMM uses 10 ppm for CARB (California Air Resources Board) diesel at the refinery to ensure sulfur contamination does not cause the specification to exceed 15 ppm at the market point.

+c -- = not applicable

 In the LFMM, ULSD is differentiated from other distillates to account for highway diesel regulations related to the Clean Air Act Amendments of 1990 (CAAA90).
 This ruling currently limits sulfur in ULSD to 15 ppm.
-AEO2025 also incorporates the nonroad, locomotive, and marine (NRLM) diesel regulation finalized in May 2004 for large refiners and importers.
+AEO2022 also incorporates the nonroad, locomotive, and marine (NRLM) diesel regulation finalized in May 2004 for large refiners and importers.
 The final NRLM rule established a new ULSD limit of 15 ppm for nonroad diesel by mid-2010.
 In addition, for locomotive and marine diesel, the rule established a ULSD limit of 15 ppm in mid-2012.

-In NEMS, California's share of diesel demand in the Pacific Census Division is required to meet CARB standards for diesel.
+In NEMS, California's share of diesel demand in the Pacific region (Census Division 9) is required to meet CARB standards for diesel.
 The CARB standards currently limit sulfur to 15 ppm.
 However, the LFMM sets the CARB diesel sulfur requirement to 10 ppm at the refinery to ensure sulfur contamination does not cause the specification to exceed 15 ppm when purchased.